pdebuyl/euroscipy_document/program.rst

 contributed talks that present the state-of-the-art in many fields of scientific computing with Python.

-Depending on the volume of the contributions, a poster session will also be held.

 The tutorials play an important role in the EuroSciPy conference and allow beginner or advanced users of the Scientific Python tools to learn from recognized experts.
 The first two days of the conference are devoted to the tutorials that are held in two parallel tracks.

 The keynotes speakers for 2012 are David Beazley and Eric Jones.
-The call for contributions brought about fifty replies, some of which were accepted as talks.
+The call for contributions brought about fifty replies that the program committee selects for talks.
 The topics range from collaborative projects such as scikit-learn and scikits-image to field-specific developments and technical aspects of Python computing.
 In addition to the talks, a dedicated poster session takes place